The Manhattan Chapter GIA Alumni Collective

 PLACE: GIA New York Education, 50 West 47th St. (bet.
 5th and 6th Aves.), 8th Floor

 COST: $30 Admission Limited to 50.
 Prepaid Only!
 No walk-ins!
 As a courtesy to our alumni and the speakers there will be no admittance after 6 PM.
-If you are not on the security list by the RSVP date of Tuesday, November 25th, you cannot attend.
+If you are not on the security list by the RSVP date of Thursday, April 16th, you cannot attend.
 This is 7 days before the event!!
 All attendees must bring their government issued identification (driver’s license or passport) to pick up their access card at the building lobby security post area with no exception.
 Please come half hour early due to security protocols.

-RSVP: Reservations must be in by Tuesday, November 25th!
+RSVP: Reservations must be in by Thursday, April 16th!

-PAYMENT: Click here to register via Eventbrite!
-(Available Nov.
-10th)
+PAYMENT: Click here to register via TBA!

-QUESTIONS: Gail B. Levine, G.G., 718.897.7305 or Merle S. Koblenz 860.927.0179
+QUESTIONS: Gail B. Levine 718.897.7305 or Merle S. Koblenz 860.927.0179

 The chapter thanks Michael Coan and A and C Gem Trading Co. and for their generous raffle donations.
 It contributed toward the 2025 effort for the Eunice Miles Scholarship Fund.